POB3

 of chromatin organization' is semantically imprecise.
 POB3's histone chaperone

-chromatin organization, not regulation of it.
-The term GO:0006325 'chromatin
+organization, not regulation of it.
+The term GO:0006325 'chromatin organization'

-POB3 controls or regulates other chromatin-organizing processes, which is
+or regulates other chromatin-organizing processes, which is not its primary

 proposed_replacement_terms: